ghitacornel/testJPA/src/main/java/relationships/onetomany/readme.txt

-ONE to MANY relationship comes in two forms : STRICT or NOT STRICT
+ONE to MANY relationship comes in two forms : STRICT or NOT STRICT ONE to MANY can be simulated using EMBEDDED

 [GENERIC]
 ONE part entity is an independent entity